-I don’t like the topic area of the capstone project I received during the algorithm matching.
+I didn’t get my first choice of capstone project from the algorithm matching.
 What can I do?

-First, remember that the point of the capstone projects isn’t the subject matter; it’s the data science.
-For example, if you couldn’t care less about political speeches, maybe you can appreciate the challenge of building a document store and running Latent Dirichlet Allocation on cloud computing.
-You might not care enough about the election to bother to vote, but you can still get a lot by learning how to generate causal inferences from the vote-by-mail natural experiment.
-You might hate social media, but you might need to learn how to wrangle a tough API like Twitter’s and how to run recurrent neural networks on the time series output.
-Professional data scientists often find themselves in positions in which they work on topics they find boring, but use methods they enjoy.
+Remember that the point of the capstone projects isn’t the subject matter; it’s the data science.
+Professional data scientists may find themselves in positions in which they work on topics assigned to them, but they use methods they enjoy and still learn much through the process.
 That said, there are many ways to tackle a subject, and we are more than happy to work with you to find an approach to the work that most aligns with your interests.